josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

   Yom Kippur marked the **final day** of the Great Deportation to Treblinka.
 Tens of thousands were denied the chance to fast, pray, or be inscribed in the Book of Life (*in the conventional sense of religious tradition*).

 - **Clandestine observance**
   Despite prohibitions, Jews whispered prayers in barracks, smuggled siddurim, and fasted in starvation.
 In Parschnitz camp (1944), Livia Koralek preached a Yom Kippur sermon to fellow prisoners.
 In Lodz, a clandestine YK service was photographed in 1941.
+  These were and are part of the conitnued, embodied Jewish resistence against attempted annihilation by European powers.

 ---